selimslab/selimslab.github.io/_NOTES/essais/design.md

 ---
 title: On design
-tags: sk essais tech bus
+tags: skills essais tech bus
 ---

 - Design is the core and it keeps expressing itself in successive outer layers of the product or service.